denis-berthier/CSP-Rules-V2.1/UPDATES.md

+#### 2023 July 10 (Generic):
+* ORk-whips[1] now have a blocked version.
+It is selected by the same global variable ?\*blocked-Whips[1]\* as ordinary whips[1].<br>

 #### 2023 Apr 25 (SudoRules):
 * Add the IMP630-ORk-W module for the impossible patterns in two bands or two stacks.
-Note that patterns and ORk-whips effectively loaded in this module are those defined in the configuration file.
-This module allows to try a solution with only impossible patterns before allowing "standard" chains.<br>
+Note that impossible patterns and ORk-whips effectively loaded in this module are those defined in the configuration file.
+This module also contains Tridagons and the reversible patterns: Subsets, bivalue-chains and z-chains.
+It allows to try a solution with mainly impossible patterns before allowing more advanced "regular" chains (t-whips, whips, g-whips, braids...).<br>
 * Add ORk-persistency rules to all the ORk-modules.<br>